-- 44. Section 9 relates to child contact centres, and the regulation of contact services at contact centres. - 45.
-Child contact centres are venues for conflict free contact between children, parents and other people in the child's life.
+46. Section 9 relates to child contact centres, child contact centre services, and the regulation of contact services at centres.

+47. Child contact centres are venues for conflict free contact between children, parents and other people in the child's life.
 Centres offer a mixture of supported and supervised contact.
 Supported contact is where there is no significant risk to the child.
 Supervised contact is where contact takes place in the constant presence of an independent person who observes and ensures the safety of those involved.
-Centres also offer a handover service which allows a child to move between parents without the parents have to see each other. - 46.
-Section 9 amends section 11 of the 1995 Act to provide that, where a court has ordered contact or a handover to take place at a child contact centre, this must be at a regulated centre. - 47.
-Section 9 also adds section 101C to the 1995 Act.
-This gives the Scottish Ministers the power to set through regulations, subject to the affirmative procedure, minimum standards in relation to accommodation and staff training that a contact centre needs to meet in order for the courts to be able to order contact to take place there.
+Centres also offer a handover service which allows a child to move between parents without the parents have to see each other.

+48. Section 9 amends section 11 of the 1995 Act to provide that, where a court has ordered contact at a child contact centre, the contact can only be required to take place through a regulated contact service.

+49. Section 9 also adds section 101C to the 1995 Act.
+This gives the Scottish Ministers the power to set through regulations, subject to the affirmative procedure, minimum standards in relation to accommodation and staff training that a contact service needs to meet in order for the courts to be able to order contact to take place there.

-- 48. The provision means that if a court considers that contact or handover at a contact centre is in the best interests of the child then the court would be required to either state that the contact has to be at a registered centre or name the registered centre at which the contact is to take place.
-The court could not order contact to take place at a centre which was unregistered. - 49.
-This section also gives the Scottish Ministers the power to appoint a body to inspect contact centres to ensure they meet the minimum standards.
-This body would also handle any complaints about the contact centres once internal complaints procedures have been exhausted.
+50. The provision means that if a court considers that contact or handover at a contact centre service is in the best interests of the child then the court would be required to either state that the contact has to be at a registered centre or name the registered centre at which the contact is to take place.